 How do you know if you’re on a private road or a public street?
 There’s a simple trick to knowing for sure:

-Any road with a GREEN street sign is a county maintained road, while any road with a BLUE street sign is privately maintained.
+Any road with a GREEN street sign is a county-maintained road, while any road with a BLUE street sign is privately maintained.

 No, golf carts are NOT allowed on any of the multi-use paths in South Walton.
+NOTE: True golf carts are not street legal, although they can be converted into recognized “low-speed vehicles” with the addition of the noted equipment and a tag.